 Collection of Lotte Reiniger's stunning depictions of popular fairy tales using her unique silhouette animation style.

-Lotte Reiniger was a pioneer of animation filmmaking working in Germany at the beginning of the 20th Century.
-Celebrated for her innovative silhouette animation technique here is a collection of fairytale adaptations she made over the course of her career that includes many old favourites from Cinderella to Puss in Boots.Read more
+Lotte Reiniger was an early pioneer of animated filmmaking, working in Germany at the start of the 20th century.
+Celebrated for her innovative silhouette animation technique, here she brings a collection of fairy tales to life like you’ve never seen them before.

 Laurel And Hardy - Pardon Us And Related Shorts(1931)